worgarside/home-assistant/integrations/README.md

     }
   },
   "priority": {
-    "description": "The priority of the content in the queue. `None` will remove the content from the queue if it exists. `0` is the highest priority, and the higher the number, the lower the priority.", "example": "1",
+    "description": "The priority of the content in the queue. `\"clear\"` will remove the content from the queue if it exists.
+The higher the number, the lower the priority.", "example": "1",
     "required": false,
-    "default": null,
+    "default": "clear",
     "selector": {
       "number": {
         "min": -1000,